kashifkhan0771/utils/strings/README.md

 - **CommonSuffix**: Finds the longest common suffix of a set of strings.
 - **RunLengthEncode** Encodes a string using Run-length-encoding.
 - **RunLengthDecode** Decodes a string that has been encoded using Run-length-encoding.
 Ruturns the original string and an error if the encoding failed
+- **Truncate** Shortens a string to a maximum length and appends an omission suffix if truncated.

 ## Examples: